General

 Head Start

 Head Start is an early childhood education program for children ages 3 to 5 that is available at no cost to families with low income.
 This school readiness program teaches in-depth early childhood skills, and assists with health and nutrition.
-Head Start encourages parents or caregivers to be involved.
-There are multiple Head Start child care facilities in Wayne County.
+Head Start encourages parents or caregivers to be involved and has many locations.

 Head Start is federally funded through the United States Department of Health and Human Services.